 Among Chinese kung fu, there are roughly three kinds of practice according to the proportion between tangible (bodily) and intangible (qi) movements.

-Those with robust physical activities are the ones we typically call Chinese kung fu (from schools of Shaolin, Wudang, Emei or other), which usually serve practical purposes of defence, offence or just body empowerment.
+Those with robust physical activities are the ones we typically call Chinese kung fu (from schools of Shaolin, Wudang, Emei or other), which usually serve practical purposes of defense, offense or just body empowerment.
 And they consume the qi.

 Those with little to no body moment are static kung fu, which is actually a type of meditation.
 They nurture the qi thus are the bases of all types of traditional Chinese kung fu.